Special prosecutor again seeking release of full report on handling of the Jussie Smollett case

 Smollett was charged again in February 2020 and was convicted last week on five of six counts of disorderly conduct.

-Meanwhile, in August 2020, the Webb team issued a news release summarizing their investigation into police and prosecutors.
-They did not find evidence of criminal conduct, but prosecutors including State’s Attorney Kim Foxx acted unethically by repeatedly making false or misleading public statements about the Smollett matter, according to the news release.
-Overall, their investigation found “substantial abuses of discretion and operational failures” throughout the state’s attorney’s office.
+Meanwhile, in August 2020, the Webb team issued a news release summarizing its investigation into police and prosecutors.
+It did not find evidence of criminal conduct, but prosecutors including State’s Attorney Kim Foxx acted unethically by repeatedly making false or misleading public statements about the Smollett matter, according to the news release.
+Overall, the investigation found “substantial abuses of discretion and operational failures” throughout the state’s attorney’s office.